polipones/pod-hugo-main-website/content/services/pc-room-and-club-printer/index.en.md

 ## Library

-- There is a small club library in the PC classroom.
+There is a small club library in the PC classroom.
 Here you will find bookshelves of both scholarly books and novels and works of other genres such as fantasy, science fiction, horror and crime fiction.

-- You can borrow or take the books on your own, without permission.
+You can borrow or take the books on your own, without permission.
 But you can also leave some of your own books here for someone else to pick up.

 {{<figure src="images/services/pc-room-and-club-printer/pc_room_04_books.jpg" alt="PC room: Library" imgop="rt_fit">}}

 ## Printer

-- In order to use the printer, you must open an account and charge your printing credit in cash.
+In order to use the printer, you must open an account and charge your printing credit in cash.
 Registration and charging of credit is only possible with the administrator and the deputy administrator of the PC classroom, and only by prior arrangement via email. (ucebna@pod.cvut.cz)

-- **Credit can only be charged by cash payment in CZK.**
+**Credit can only be charged by cash payment in CZK.**

-- The administrator will create an account for you in our web interface: https://printer.pod.cvut.cz.
+The administrator will create an account for you in our web interface: https://printer.pod.cvut.cz.
 The login details will be provided to you after registration.
 These details are the same for your virtual wallet.

-- You can then check your credit balance in your virtual wallet: https://payments.printer.pod.cvut.cz/payment-system/customer/login
+You can then check your credit balance in your virtual wallet: https://payments.printer.pod.cvut.cz/payment-system/customer/login

-- If you do not know how to use the printer, there are instructions for using the printer: (Link to the instructions: [Instructions](https://drive.google.com/file/d/1gdQppjXb6q3VtSIxNzGFHGVmmKZFZRWl/view?usp=sharing))
+If you do not know how to use the printer, there are instructions for using the printer: (Link to the instructions: [Instructions](https://drive.google.com/file/d/1gdQppjXb6q3VtSIxNzGFHGVmmKZFZRWl/view?usp=sharing))

 ### Important reminder

-- Sending a scanned document by email is not working yet.
+Sending a scanned document by email is not working yet.
 So if you want to scan, you have to scan to a USB drive.

-- Don't forget that the printer prints in colour, if you only want black and white printing you need to set it up correctly.
+Don't forget that the printer prints in colour, if you only want black and white printing you need to set it up correctly.

-- **Photography print is prohibited.**
+**Photography print is prohibited.**

-**Printing prices in crowns**
+**Printing prices in crowns:**

 |      | **Black and white** | **Colour** |
 |------|---------------------|------------|